LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

 ``RAJA::kernel`` Execution Policies
 -----------------------------------------------------------

-This section contains an exercise to work through in the file ``RAJA/exercises/kernelintro-execpols.cpp``.
+This section contains an exercise file ``RAJA/exercises/kernelintro-execpols.cpp`` for you to work through if you wish to get some practice with RAJA.
+The file ``RAJA/exercises/kernelintro-execpols_solution.cpp`` contains complete working code for the examples discussed in this section.
+You can use the solution file to check your work and for guidance if you get stuck.

 Key RAJA features shown in this section are:

-  * ``RAJA::kernel`` loop iteration templates
+  * ``RAJA::kernel`` loop iteration templates and execution policies
-  * RAJA::kernel nested loop execution policies

-The file ``RAJA/exercises/kernelintro-execpols_solution.cpp``
-contains complete working code for the examples discussed in this section.

 The examples in this section illustrate various execution policies for ``RAJA::kernel``.
 The goal is for you to gain an understanding of how